tredontho/purescript-book/text/chapter6.md

       ...
     ```

-1. (Medium) Write a `dedupShapes :: Array Shape -> Array Shape` function which removes duplicate `Shape`s from an array using the `nubEq` function.
+1. (Medium) Write a `dedupShapes :: Array Shape -> Array Shape` function that removes duplicate `Shape`s from an array using the `nubEq` function.

 1. (Medium) Write a `dedupShapesFast` function which is the same as `dedupShapes`, but uses the more efficient `nub` function.

-## Multi Parameter Type Classes
+## Multi-Parameter Type Classes

 It's not the case that a type class can only take a single type as an argument.
-This is the most common case, but in fact, a type class can be parameterized by _zero or more_ type arguments.
+This is the most common case, but a type class can be parameterized by _zero or more_ type arguments.

 Let's see an example of a type class with two type arguments.